Alibris: Company

-Booksellers list their inventories on Alibris which in turn offers the books on its retail website, a separate library services site, and business-to-business partners such as Barnes & Noble, Half Price Books, and eBay.
+Booksellers list their inventories on Alibris which in turn offers the books on its retail website, a separate library services site, and business-to-business partners such as Barnes & Noble, Half Price Books, Walmart, and eBay.
 It also offers services in the UK through the Alibris.co.uk website.
 It offers more than 250 million books from a network of over 6000 booksellers in 65 countries.

 Most sales made through Alibris are fulfilled by the bookseller directly to the end customer.
 Sales to libraries or other institutions or books needing transoceanic shipping are consolidated in a distribution center in Sparks, Nevada.
 Alibris also has a similar network for music (albums, cassette tapes, and CDs) and movies (VHS or DVD).

 Alibris allows customers to buy and sell at the same time.
 Alibris charges a starting fee that varies based on what is being sold and what kind of commission is charged.

 Alibris was a charter member of the Google eBooks service when it was announced by Google on December 6, 2010.